gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 <pre style="font-size: 11px">
 IsDriverless <- L$Year$Vehicle$VehicleAccess == "Own" & L$Year$Driverless == 1
 RunTimeRate_Ve[IsDriverless] <- RunTimeRate_Ve[IsDriverless] * RunTimeUtilityAdj
-AccTimeRate_Ve[IsDriverless] <- AccTimeRate_Ve[IsDriverless] * (1 - PropRemoteAccess + (AccessTimeUtilityAdj * PropRemoteAccess))
+AccTimeRate_Ve[IsDriverless] <- AccTimeRate_Ve[IsDriverless] * ((1 - PropRemoteAccess) + (AccessTimeUtilityAdj * PropRemoteAccess))
 </pre>

 #### Calculate Driverless Vehicle DVMT Adjustments

-Driverless vehicle DVMT will be adjusted to account for additional travel resulting from the greater passenger trip distances due to lower travel time disutility, the additional travel resulting from remote vehicle operation (e.g. to avoid parking cost), and additional vehicle travel of non-drivers.
-The effect of each of these factors will be calculated for each driverless vehicle and the results will be added to the DVMT initially allocated.
+Driverless vehicle DVMT will be adjusted to account for additional travel resulting from the greater passenger trip distances due to lower travel time disutility and the additional travel resulting from remote vehicle operation (e.g. to avoid parking cost).
+These effects will be calculated for each driverless vehicle and the results will be added to the DVMT initially allocated.

 Vehicle DVMT is not currently calculated for each vehicle so the code will need to calculate it from the household DVMT and the vehicle DVMT split that is calculated: